seraphile/CMT/docs/voting.md

 * Pressure Re-Cooker
 * Fax Numbers

-Remember, if you want to ask about this voting guide discuss possible future election strategy, you can always [join us on Discord](https://discord.gg/3uFgJhu).
+Remember, if you want to ask about this voting guide or discuss election strategy, you can always [join us on Discord](https://discord.gg/3uFgJhu).
 Follow the instructions in the #choose-your-team channel when you get there.